risk-first/website/docs/practices/Testing.md

 (/img/generated/development_process_test.png)

-The whole purpose of testing is to [meet reality](../thinking/Meeting-Reality.md) early, ahead of putting software in front of real users, where you face [Production Risks](Production-Risk), like reputation damage and financial penalties.
+The whole purpose of testing is to [meet reality](../thinking/Meeting-Reality.md) early, ahead of putting software in front of real users, where you face [Operational Risks](../risks/Operational-Risk), like reputation damage and financial penalties.

 Given this, the best approach to test planning should be risk-based: consider which risks you want to mitigate, and test accordingly: